 Bokeh

-Overall nice bokeh at close and distance.
+Overall, nice bokeh at close and distant distances.

 Close Distance Bokeh Samples